getify/Functional-Light-JS/manuscript/ch9.md

 `forEach(..)` is an iteration helper, but it's designed for each function call to operate with side effects; you can probably guess why that's not an endorsed FP list operation for our discussion!

-`some(..)` and `every(..)` do encourage the use of pure functions (specifically, predicate functions like `filter(..)` does), but they inevitably reduce a list to a `true` / `false` result, essentially like a search or matching.
+`some(..)` and `every(..)` do encourage the use of pure functions (specifically, predicate functions like `filter(..)` expects), but they inevitably reduce a list to a `true`/`false` result, essentially like a search or matching.
 These two utilities don't really fit the mold of how we want to model our code with FP, so we're going to skip covering them here.

 ## Map

 We'll start our exploration of FP list operations with one of the most basic and fundamental: `map(..)`.

 A mapping is a transformation from one value to another value.
 For example, if you start with the number `2` and you multiply it by `3`, you have mapped it to `6`.
-It's important to note that we're not talking about mapping transformation as implying *in-place* mutation or reassignment; rather mapping transformation projects a new value from one location to the other.
+It's important to note that we're not talking about mapping transformation as implying *in-place* mutation or reassignment; instead, we're looking at how mapping transformation projects a new value from one location to the other.

 In other words: